KimChangGwon/Vending_Machine/Readme.md

-You can make a 'Makefile', stepping into instructions below
+You can make a 'Makefile', compiling files and resulting in executable file, stepping into instructions below

 qmake